WhiteflagProtocol/whiteflag-standard/wf-specification.md

 Signs and signals about structures and areas may contain spatial information.
 The Whiteflag protocol uses the EPSG:4326/WGS84 geodetic coordinate system.
-The protocol does (currently) not allow to provide height and altitude information, and therefore can only be used to provide an object location on the earth's surface.
+The protocol does (currently) not allow providing height and altitude information, and therefore can only be used to provide an object location on the earth's surface.